What to know about the new Covid variant surging in the US

 One of the most important things you can do to protect yourself and others from serious illness due to the JN.1 subvariant is to get an updated mRNA Covid-19 vaccine, such as those produced by Pfizer or Moderna, Mr Russo said.

 “We really believe that the updated vaccine is going to protect against this JN.1 variant,” Mr Russo said.
-“It isn’t perfect at preventing infection, but what it’s really good at doing is increasing the likelihood of hospitalizations and bad outcomes.”
+“It isn’t perfect at preventing infection, but what it’s really good at doing is decreasing the likelihood of hospitalisations and bad outcomes.”

 Patients who haven’t received the most updated Covid-19 vaccine were likely last vaccinated a year ago — and those older vaccines may not be as effective against the variants that weren’t around when they were forumlated, Mr Russo said.